Deeply supervised salient object detection with short connections: Experiments and Analyses

+To exhibit the superiority of our proposed approach compared against the above-mentioned methods, we select multiple representative images from different datasets which incorporate a variety of difficult circumstances, including complex scenes, salient objects with center bias, salient objects with different sizes, low contrast between foreground and background, etc., and show the visual comparisons in \figref{fig:examples}.
+We manually split the selected images into multiple groups which are separated by solid lines.
+We also give each group multiple tags describing their properties.

-\para{Visual comparison.} \figref{fig:comp_examples} provides a visual comparison of our approach with respect to the above-mentioned approaches.
-It can be easily seen that our proposed method not only highlights the right salient region but also produces coherent boundaries.
+Taking all circumstances into account, it can be easily seen that our proposed method not only highlights the right salient regions but also produces coherent boundaries.
 It is also worth mentioning that thanks to the short connections, our approach gives salient regions more confidence, yielding higher contrast between salient objects and the background.
-It also generates connected regions.
-These advantages make our results very close to the ground truth and hence better than other methods.
+More importantly, it generates connected regions, which greatly strengthens the ability of our model.
+These advantages make our results very close to the ground truth and hence better than other methods in almost all circumstances which are shown in \figref{fig:examples}.

-\para{PR curve.} We compare our approach with the existing methods in terms of PR curve.
-As can be seen in \figref{fig:pr_curve}, the proposed approach achieves a better PR curve than all the other methods.
-Because of the refinement effect of low-level features, our saliency maps look much closer to the ground truth.
-This also causes our precision value to be higher, thus resulting in a higher PR curve.